relationships-and-communication

 Power imbalances can lead to dysfunction and disengagement in the workplace.
 Recognizing these imbalances is the first step toward addressing them.
 Signs of power imbalances include:

-- Feelings of intimidation or fear among team members.
+- Feelings of intimidation or fear among team members, especially when raising concerns.

-- Resistance to change or new ideas from certain individuals.
+- Resistance to change or new ideas from certain individuals, often when those ideas come from lower-status team members.

 To address these imbalances, leaders and team members can:

-- Facilitate open forums for feedback and discussion.
+- Facilitate open forums for feedback and discussion, with clear norms that protect participants.

-- Implement training programs focused on equity and inclusion.
+- Implement training programs focused on equity and inclusion, explicitly covering power dynamics.

 The Role of Leadership in Power Dynamics